 Q: What is the most common type of bearing?

-The deep groove ball bearing is by far the most widely produced bearing type in the world.
-Its ability to handle both radial and modest axial loads at high speeds, combined with low cost and compact design, makes it the default choice for an enormous range of applications — from small electric motors to computer cooling fans.
+The deep-groove ball bearing is by far the most widely produced bearing type in the world.
+It handles both radial and modest axial loads at high speeds, costs little to manufacture, and fits in a compact envelope, which is why it shows up in everything from small electric motors to laptop cooling fans.
+Boundary dimensions are standardized in ISO 15.

 Q: What is the difference between a ball bearing and a roller bearing?

 The fundamental difference is contact geometry.
 Ball bearings contact their raceways at a point, which means very low friction and good speed capability but limited load capacity.
-Roller bearings contact along a line, which distributes load over a larger area, dramatically increasing load-carrying ability — but with somewhat higher friction and generally lower speed limits.
+Roller bearings contact along a line, which distributes load over a larger area and dramatically increases load-carrying ability, at the cost of somewhat higher friction and generally lower speed limits.

 Q: Can a bearing handle both radial and axial loads at the same time?

 Yes, many bearing types are designed for combined loading.
-Angular contact ball bearings, tapered roller bearings, and deep groove ball bearings can all carry simultaneous radial and axial loads, though their relative capacities differ.
-Pure radial bearings (like some cylindrical roller bearings) and pure thrust bearings should not be subjected to significant loads in the direction they were not designed for.
+Angular contact ball bearings, tapered roller bearings, and deep-groove ball bearings can all carry simultaneous radial and axial loads, though their relative capacities differ.
+Pure radial bearings (such as some cylindrical roller bearings) and pure thrust bearings should not be subjected to significant loads in directions they were not designed for.

 Q: Do all bearings need lubrication?

 Most do, but there are exceptions.
-Self-lubricating plain bearings and spherical plain bearings made from sintered bronze or PTFE composites carry their own lubricant within the material.
-Magnetic and gas bearings require no lubricant at all.
-For the vast majority of rolling element bearings, however, adequate lubrication — whether grease or oil — is essential for achieving rated service life.
+Self-lubricating plain and spherical plain bearings made from sintered bronze or PTFE composites carry their own lubricant within the material.
+Magnetic and gas bearings need none at all.
+For the vast majority of rolling-element bearings, however, adequate lubrication, whether grease or oil, is essential to achieve the L10 rated service life.

 Conclusion

-Each bearing type encodes decades of engineering refinement, and the differences between them are rarely arbitrary.
-Understanding those differences — contact geometry, load direction, motion type, lubrication regime, material science, and speed limits — puts you in a much stronger position to analyze, specify, or simply appreciate the mechanisms that keep the world turning.
+Each bearing type encodes decades of refinement, and the differences between them are rarely arbitrary.
+Understanding those differences (contact geometry, load direction, motion type, lubrication regime, material science, and speed limits) puts you in a much stronger position to analyze, specify, or simply appreciate the mechanisms that keep the world turning.